 - Provides bereavement care and counseling to surviving family and friends

 Paying for Hospice

 Hospice is paid through the Medicare Hospice Benefit, Medicaid Hospice Benefit, and most private insurers.
 If you are a veteran, you have special benefits through the Veteran’s Administration.
-If a person does not have coverage through Medicare, Medicaid or a private insurance company.
-We will work with the person and their family to ensure needed services can be provided.
+If a person does not have coverage through Medicare, Medicaid or a private insurance company, we will work with patients and their family to gain access to hospice services.

 Medicare Hospice Benefit

-Sometimes a person’s health improves or their illness goes into remission.
+Sometimes a patient’s health improves or their illness goes into remission.
 If that happens, your doctor may feel that you no longer need hospice care.
-Also, you always have the right to stop getting hospice care, for any reason.
+Individuals always have the right to stop receiving hospice care, for any reason.
 If you stop your hospice care, you will receive the type of Medicare coverage that you had before electing hospice.
-If you are eligible, you can go back to hospice care at any time.
+If you are eligible, you can return to hospice care at any time.